 The weather, jog, sauna, hot shower, walking around the city all day in the heat….it was the perfect storm that set in motion the onset of my primary lymphedema.
 Unbeknownst to me my lymphatic system was not formed right from birth, and my body was like a ticking time bomb waiting for a trigger like the extreme conditions of that day to set it off.

-My name is Britta Vander Linden and I came down with primary lymphedema on that day 15 years ago when I was 23 years old.
-Since then, I’ve learned a thing or two about coping with the limitations put on my body by this condition, which has required my attention every day.
-I think it is time I share my experience with others like me who struggle with lymphedema every day.
+My name is Britta Dornan and I experienced full onset of primary lymphedema on that day when I was 23 years old.
+Since then, I’ve learned a thing or two about coping with this condition, which has required my attention every day.
+I started Lymphedema Diary on the 15th anniversary of the onset of my lymphedema.
 If even one tip or word of advice results in making life a little bit easier for someone else living with lymphedema, then the effort I have put into creating this blog will have been well worth it.

 I encourage readers not to be shy.
 Please comment and share your experiences too.
 As I quickly learned after that fateful summer day in 1998, resources are too few for people like us.
 We must help each other by sharing our knowledge and experience on this blog, its companion Facebook and Twitter pages – and other forums and websites like it.
 Nobody – not doctors, not our friends, not our family (as much as they may try) – really understands what it is like to walk a mile in our swollen shoes.
 Until they find a cure, we are our own best hope.